lagbolt/catalog-errors/README.md

 ## record-fields.py

-Given a MARC file, outputs, in CSV format, any fields of each record which match a list of patterns.
+Given a MARC file, outputs any field of each record whose tag match a list of patterns.
 For more help, see the Python source file.

 ## lccn-to-marcxml.py